 c. not engage in Dry Selling.

 d. acknowledge and agree that Wholesale Fares are subject to terms and conditions and are confidential.

-- You consent to receiving Commercial Electronic Messages from the Airlines containing marketing and promotional material and you agree the Airlines do not need to include an unsubscribe facility in any message sent to you.
+- Unless you have told us that you do not want to receive marketing and promotional material from us, you consent to receiving Commercial Electronic Messages from the Airlines containing marketing and promotional material and, subject to applicable laws, you agree the Airlines do not need to include an unsubscribe facility in any message sent to you.

 - All capitalised terms within your Agency Agreement are to be interpreted in accordance with the definitions set out in the Travel Agency Main Agreement, unless otherwise expressly defined in the Agency Agreement.